jefdaj/ortholang/README.md

-Detourrr: short, reproducible phylogenomic cuts
+ShortCut: short, reproducible phylogenomic cuts
 ===============================================

-Detourrr is a scripting language meant to simplify a very common task in
+ShortCut is a scripting language meant to simplify a very common task in
 bioinformatics: making a list of candidate genes likely to be related to a biological process of interest.
 These are sometimes called phylogenomic cuts.

-Detourrr downloads, installs, and runs the same command line tools you would use manually but hides most of the details.
+ShortCut downloads, installs, and runs the same command line tools you would use manually but hides most of the details.
 That lets you quickly perform searches too complex for a website without getting so far into the weeds that you lose days programming.
 It should also be suitable for users with minimal to